KnockIT-MC/KnockDC/README.md

 ```

 ### receive.enabled
-Set this to `true` to enable receiving messages from Discord, `false` to disable.
+Set this to `true` to enable receiving messages from Discord, `false` to disable. e.g.
 ```yaml
 receive:
   enabled: true